mmetting/RSS-Reader-Demo-RSS-Connector/README.md

 Therefore this MBaaS Service uses a Node module `rss-parser` to call out to [opensource.com](https://opensource.com/), retrieving the feed as XML and converting it to JSON.

-## Import an exisiting MBaaS Service to your domain
+## Import an existing MBaaS Service to your domain

 - Click on `MBaaS Services & APIs`
 - Select `Provision a new MBaaS Service/API`